FBakkensen/AIAssistedDevelopmentPromptsForBC/Templates/NewFeatureTemplate.md

 **3. Deployment Type:**
 [PLACEHOLDER FOR DEPLOYMENT TYPE HERE - Specify "SaaS (Cloud)" or "On-Premises".]

-**4. Supporting Information (Optional):**
-[PLACEHOLDER FOR SUPPORTING INFORMATION DESCRIPTION HERE - If you have screenshots, diagrams, or documents, please provide their relevant content in text here.
-Describe images/diagrams, or copy and paste text snippets from documents.
-Note: *As an AI, I process text; I cannot directly view image files or interpret complex visual layouts from attachments.*]

 **5. Output Format:**
 [PLACEHOLDER FOR OUTPUT FORMAT HERE - Specify the desired format for the Feature Description.
 Allowed options: